intel/pti-gpu/tools/unitrace/README.md

 ## Activate and Deactivate Tracing and Profiling at Runtime

 By default, the application is traced/profiled from the start to the end.
 In certain cases, however, it is more efficient and desirable to dynamically activate and deactivate tracing at runtime.
-One can do so by using **--conditional-collection** option together with setting and unsetting environment variable **"PTI_ENABLE_COLLECTION"** in the application:
+You can do so by using **--conditional-collection** option together with setting and unsetting environment variable **"PTI_ENABLE_COLLECTION"** in the application:

 ```cpp